When you’re dealing with the stress and upheaval of a move, the last thing you want to deal with is a moving scam.

 Any professional business will answer a phone call by clearly saying the name of the company.
 If a mover answers the phone with a simple “hello” or “movers”, they may not be a legitimate moving company.

 However friendly and nice the movers may be, there should always be a level of professionalism in your interactions.
+BE WARNED!

 Turn to Victory Van, your trusted moving company.